yecril71pl/cpp-docs.pl-pl/docs/standard-library/numeric-functions.md

 Dla sekwencji wartości *a*1, *a*2, *a*3, w zakresie wejściowym, druga funkcja szablonu przechowuje kolejne `partial_difference`s *a* 1, *a*2 `binary_op` *a*1, *a*3 `binary_op` *a*2, w zakresie docelowym.

-Operacja binarna `binary_op` nie musi być asocjacyjna ani komutatywna, ponieważ kolejność operacji, które mają zastosowanie, jest całkowicie określona.
+Operacja binarna `binary_op` nie musi być asocjacyjna ani komutatywna, ponieważ kolejność operacji stosowany jest określony.

 ### <a name="example"></a>Przykład